Proposal for a Bell Test with Entangled Atoms of Different Mass: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In conclusion, we have presented a proposal to test a Bell inequality using momentum-entangled pairs of atoms of different masses.
 The distinct atomic transition frequencies allow independent control of the interferometer phases $\varphi$ and pulse durations $\theta$ for each species, enabling a CHSH-type Bell test that overcomes limitations of previous single-species approaches \cite{thomas2022MatterwaveRarityTapsterInterferometer,dussarrat2017TwoParticleFourModeInterferometer}.
+While our proposal considers \tHeT and \tHeF atoms, the method should in principle be able to be extended to other combinations of species of cold atoms with only minor modifications.

+Beyond the Bell test, this setup could also test the Weak Equivalence Principle (WEP) using entangled test masses \cite{geiger2018ProposalQuantumTest}.
+In contrast to the proposal of \cite{geiger2018ProposalQuantumTest}, our scheme could achieve independent time settings in the WEP phase shift parameter

+where $g_{\A,\B}$ are the gravitational accelerations experienced by \thet and \thef, while $T_{\A,\B}$ are the times from scattering to mirror pulse for each species.
+If our experiment operated with $T=50\mathrm{ms}$ for $N=10^4$ experimental runs, our gravitational sensitivity would be $1/(k T^2 \sqrt{N})\simeq5\codt10^{-7}$, which translates to an E\"otv\"os parameter accuracy of $\eta = \frac{g_\mA-g_\mB}{g_\mA+g_\mB} \simeq 5\cdot10^{-8}$.
+This sensitivity could also be improved by increasing the fall time via an apparatus that allows long fall times \cite{Hardman_long_drop_2016} or a drop tower \cite{Muentinga_drop_tower_2013}.
+Extending to $T=1\mathrm{s}$ would give $\eta \simeq 10^{-10}$.
+While these parameters do not challenge state-of-the-art WEP measurements, where earth based tests achieve $\eta < 10^{-13}$ \cite{Schlamminger_earth_WEP_test_2008} and space based tests an order of magnitude better \cite{Touboul_2022}, the novelty of using a unique and highly quantum test state would still make this an interesting experiment \cite{geiger2018ProposalQuantumTest}.

-Beyond the Bell test, this setup could also test the Weak Equivalence Principle using entangled test masses \cite{geiger2018ProposalQuantumTest}.
-By varying the interferometer pulse sequence timings $t^{\mA,\mB}_{1,2}$, this setup can measure gravitational phase accumulation during free fall for each species \cite{peters1999MeasurementGravitationalAcceleration,geiger2018ProposalQuantumTest}.
-Furthermore, this setup can be configured to measure Hong-Ou-Mandel (HOM) interference \cite{hong1987MeasurementSubpicosecondTime}, by using two entangled pairs that are scattered in the same direction (Eqn~\eqref{eq:Psi-total-state-HOM} as the initial state).
+Furthermore, this setup can be configured to measure Hong-Ou-Mandel (HOM) interference \cite{hong1987MeasurementSubpicosecondTime,LewisSwan2014,Lopes2015}, by using two entangled pairs that are scattered in the same direction (Eqn~\eqref{eq:Psi-total-state-HOM} as the initial state).
 Unlike the photonic case, here both the bosonic ``HOM dip'' (bunching) and fermionic ``HOM peak'' (anti-bunching) could be observed in the same experiment.